ZolutionSoftware/Rezolver/README.md

 Dev branch notes
 ================

-Next test suite to port - NamedRegistrationTests.
+Next test suite to port - ScopeTests (probably not many to do)

+Then it'll be on to the configuration framework :)

 Features
 --------